The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Yokosuka, JP

-Takashi Irioka practices in Yokosuka, Japan.
+Takashi Irioka practices practicing medicine in Yokosuka, Japan.
 Mr. Irioka is rated as an Advanced expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-His top areas of expertise are Lambert-Eaton Syndrome, Cerebellar Degeneration, Paraneoplastic Cerebellar Degeneration, and Encephalitis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Lambert-Eaton Syndrome, Cerebellar Degeneration, Paraneoplastic Cerebellar Degeneration, and Encephalitis.

 Advanced in Paraneoplastic Cerebellar Degeneration